shawnbutton/engineering-training-vehikl/lib/fizzbuzz/README.md

 ...
 fizzbuzz.valueFor(15); // "fizzbuzz"
 ```

-Players take turns to count incrementally, replacing any number divisible by 3 with the word "fizz", any number divisible by 5 with the word "buzz", and any number divisible by 3 and 5 with the word "fizzbuzz".

 ## Bonus Variation
 Also return "fizz" if the number contains the digit "3" and "buzz" if the number contains digit "5":